emmabeynon/github-trello-poster/README.md

 - Removed Trello API specs as this is covered by the unit tests and pr_poster feature tests
 - Not sure how to test posting to Trello (#post_github_pr_url), as the API is mocked

+**29/07/16**
+- Pull request item checkbox on the Trello card 'Pull Requests' checklist is checked once a pull request has been merged.

 #### Next:
-- Tidy up Trello tests
+- Set up OAuth for Trello
+- Get app on PaaS